crispreview/crispreview.github.io/_posts/2025-07-07-Lidl-Curry-and-Barbecue.markdown

 <!--excerpt-->

-I really don't know where to start with this one.
+I really don't know what to say.

 Let's start with the facts...